 - Box 2b – Un-recaptured Section 1250 Gain: You may realize this type of gain from certain real estate or REIT transactions.

-- Box 2c – Section 1202 Gain: This is applicable when selling shares of some small businesses.
+- Box 2c – Section 1202 Gain: This box reports income that is a section 1202 gain from small business stock.

-- Box 3 – Non-dividend Distributions: If you received non-dividend money from a company, it may be reported here.
+- Box 3 – Non-dividend Distributions: If you received non-dividend money from a company, it is reported here.

 - Box 4 – Federal Income Tax Withheld: If you’re subject to backup withholding and a company withheld taxes from money reported on the 1099-DIV, it is reported here.

-- Box 6 – Foreign Taxes Paid: If foreign taxes were withheld and paid on the money received, it will be reported here.
+- Box 6 – Foreign Taxes Paid: If foreign taxes were paid on dividends and other stock distributions, they’re reported here.

 - Box 7 – Foreign Country: In this box, the country to which foreign taxes were paid (the amount in box 6) is reported.

-- Box 8 – Cash Liquidation Distribution: If a company was liquidated, this is the amount that it paid to you out of the liquidation in cash.
+- Box 8 – Cash Liquidation Distribution: If a company was liquidated, this is the liquidated amount paid to you.

 - Box 10 – Exempt-Interest Dividends: In many cases, you do not have to pay taxes on exempt interest dividends.